vmanam0451/distributed-path-tracer/README.md

  - **Smarter scene partitioning**: Biggest source of inefficency is the broadcast and gather needed to do intersection tests.
 Investigate different methods to alleivate this.
 For ex, maybe split a scene spaitally rather than by primitive.
 Each worker can have AABB such that it locally run a high-level intersection test that returns a subset of workers.
 Distributed octree?
  - **Microservice oriented design**: Currently a worker does everything (ray generation, intersection, shading).
 Might be better to create specialized workers that do a dedicated tasks as each role can independently scale.
  - **GPU intersection**: Investigate using CUDA to perform intersections on a GPU.
  - **Fault tolerance**: Currently, no fault-tolerance exists if a master/worker dies.
+Can maybe use spot instances?
  - **Binary format**: Currently, workers communicate with JSON over TCP.
 Might be better if data was binary encoded.